rilldata/rill/docs/docs/defining-metrics.md

 :::

 ### Measures
-measures are numeric aggregates of columns from your data model, and power the line charts that you see in Rill.
+Measures are numeric aggregates of columns from your data model, and power the line charts that you see in Rill.

 A measure must be defined with a [DuckSQL](./sqldialects/duck-sql.md) aggregation function over columns from your data model, or a mathematical expression built with one or more such aggregates.